 Here, you’ll find background on the key standardized exams, information on test changes, company news releases, media mentions, surveys and research on admissions issues, video clips and other resources for journalists related to Kaplan Test Prep, the test preparation division of Kaplan, Inc.

-Among the most immediate and current topics that your audiences may be interested in learning about.
+In some other areas that your audiences may be interested in learning about:

 |Big Changes Coming in 2015 to the SAT and ACT:According to Kaplan Test Prep’s 2013 survey of college admissions officers from 422 top schools across the country, 72% agree that “the SAT should be changed” — which aligns with the College Board’s plan to overhaul the test in 2015.
 And 87% agree with the ACT maker’s decision to change the ACT to a computer-based format in 2015.
 A Kaplan SAT and ACT expert can discuss how these significant revamps will affect students and how they should best get ready for them.
 (Note: Since the survey was conducted, the test maker has announced that the changes have been delayed until 2016.)|

 |The Changing Law School Admissions Landscape:In a recently completed Kaplan Test Prep survey, 54% of law school admissions officers report cutting their entering law school classes for 2013-2014 and 25% plan to do so again next year.
 Law schools are also calling for “significant changes” in legal education.
 A Kaplan Test Prep law school admissions expert can discuss what pre-law students can expect as they ready their applications and plan their careers.|